simsam7/JsSpeechRecognizer/demos/video-interaction/README.md

 4. Try testing while playing audio from different sources.

 ## Final Notes
 At the moment I have only tried testing on one computer.
+Also I have only tested in Firefox and Chrome.